WMHB

-WMHB, 89.7 FM Waterville, is the non-commercial College radio station of Colby College in Waterville, Maine, United States.
+WMHB (89.7 FM) is the non-commercial College radio station of Colby College in Waterville, Maine, United States.
 WMHB is directed, managed, and staffed entirely by students.
 WMHB has been on air in one form or another since 1949.
 WMHB can be heard in Waterville, Winslow, Oakland, Fairfield and surrounding communities as well as on the Internet via its webcast.

 History

 WMHB's beginnings originate to Radio Colby, a weekly radio show aired on WTVL, a Waterville AM radio station.
 Beginning in 1949, Radio Colby featured Colby news, trivia, and favorite new music.
 Much of the same type of material that was broadcast on the radio show is now available on the "Inside Colby" podcast, a production by the Colby College communications office.
 Radio Colby on WTVL would be discontinued in December 1957.

 Given Radio Colby's popularity, students wished to further develop campus broadcasting.
-In the Spring of 1955, Radio Colby went on air as 600 K.C.
+In the spring of 1955, Radio Colby went on air as 600 K.C.
 AM, a carrier current station.
 Being a carrier current station, the call letters were arbitrary, and KCAM referred to 'K Colby AM'.
 Students could listen in by attaching a cable from their radio to radiator pipes or ground wire of the electrical system.
 Broadcasting of the station originated in the veteran's apartments (temporary housing created for the returning World War II veterans) and could be heard on the eastern side of campus including the residences which were at the time fraternity houses.
 The veterans apartments were demolished in 1957, and Radio Colby went silent.

 Radio Colby came back in 1964 on 610 kHz carrier current.
 Broadcasting from Roberts Union, the new station could be heard almost all around campus.
 Radio Colby began to develop from a novelty into more of a full-featured radio station, featuring both news and music.
 This increase in development led the station to apply for a 10-watt Class D Nonommercial FM license in 1973.
 Radio Colby incorporated as the Mayflower Hill Broadcasting Corporation, a separate entity from Colby College and governed completely by students.